rapid7/insightconnect-plugins/plugins/rest/help.md

 # Version History

+* 6.0.6 - Updated the SDK to the latest version to address memory usage issues
 * 6.0.5 - Fixed a bug where we dropped the slash at the end of URLs when joining them together
 * 6.0.4 - Custom Auth: Fix bug where we could not pass the API Key from the input into the Authentication header if the header value included a prefix
 * 6.0.3 - Added empty `__init__.py` file to `unit_test` folder | Refreshed with new tooling | Updated `requirements.txt`